rblopes/fire-arrow/README.md

 As expected, using Fire Arrow should be a quick and simple task:

-- Use the mouse to click an item, song or prize icon to highlight (activate) it; drag and drop any of these icons over the hints below.
+- Use the mouse to click an item, song or prize icon to highlight it; drag and drop any of these icons over hints below.

-- Drag and drop a song icon over another one to highlight what song you just got instead (this feature can be tweaked, see below).
+- Drag and drop a song icon over another one to highlight what song you just got instead (this can be tweaked through the "Settings" dialog).

-- You can also drag and drop prize icons over one another to change their labelled dungeons (this feature can also be tweaked, see below).
+- You can also drag and drop prize icons over one another to change their labelled dungeons (this can be tweaked through the "Settings" dialog), or use the mouse wheel to rotate its options.

 - Enter location and gossip stone hints using the keyboard or clicking the name of the hint category.
 Miscellaneous hints (including "always", "sometimes",